ellefeg/assembly2orf/README.md

 vi assembly2orf.sh +194
 ```

-## User input
+## (d) User input

 For each run of **assembly2orf**, the user must provide several files.

 **Input 1: `sample_input` file**

-Create a tab-delimited file which provides information about all the files that you want to analyse.
+...Create a tab-delimited file which provides information about all the files that you want to analyse.
 It is helpful down the track if you have saved this file in your output directory (**Input 2**) but it can be anywhere and have any name.
 Provide the full filepath when you call **trigger-assembly2orf.sh**

 * Column 1 = sample name = abbreviated name of each sample, such as a species code (e.g. AAD3, PCG6, etc.)
 * Column 2 = transcriptome = full file string of each nucleotide.fa file (e.g. /path/to/file.fa)

-If you have a sufficiently large server, you may want to split `sample_output` into several smaller files and run them concurrently.
+...If you have a sufficiently large server, you may want to split `sample_output` into several smaller files and run them concurrently.
 It is OK to use the same output directory for each run, as long as there are no double-ups in the sample names provided.
 Inversely, it is fine to split up similar samples and run them in different runs or on different days - each sample is processed separately.

 **Input 2: output directory**